Two Weeks (All That Remains song)

 "Two Weeks" is a song by American heavy metal band All That Remains.
 It was released as the second single from their fourth album, Overcome, on September 18, 2008, and a music video was released to television on October 4, 2008.
 In the U.S., it peaked at number 9 on the Mainstream Rock Tracks chart and at number 38 on the Modern Rock Tracks chart.
 It was a free playable download on the iPhone OS game, Tap Tap Revenge 2.
 It was also a downloadable Rock Band song, along with "This Calling" and "Chiron".
 The single was certified platinum by the Recording Industry Association of America (RIAA) on November 16, 2022, for selling over 1,000,000 copies in the United States.

 The lyrics depict a sense of perseverance and loyalty, expressing a commitment to not giving up on a relationship, even when faced with problems.

+Fans regard the song's guitar solo as being among the best in the metalcore genre, according to Loudwire.
+Additionally Ultimate Guitar dubbed it one of the most era defining metalcore songs of the 2000s.

 Legacy

 In a 2014 interview, guitarist Mike Martin reflected on the song, stating, "To be perfectly honest, what made that record special is “Two Weeks”.
 We don’t play any songs off that record except for “Two Weeks” and “Forever In Your Hands”.
 The biggest deal about that record is “Two Weeks,” which is still the biggest song we have ever had.
 That was the biggest move for our career; it tacked 10 more years onto our career.
 We had no idea it was going to do that; it was a complete accident.
 It got on the radio and on stations, and people were just flipping over it.
 We never had a song last that long on the radio.
 It was just one of those things that really worked out in our favor.
 Every ounce of success of Overcome was because of “Two Weeks”.